France's Hollande pledges more transparency for banks, politicians

 "For the sake of the French people, we aim to ensure that those who govern them, those they have elected ... are not getting richer in the course of their mandate," Hollande told a news conference on Wednesday.

-He spoke as neighboring Luxembourg's prime minister announced plans to lift bank secrecy rules from 2015 for European Union citizens who have savings there, bringing it into line with other EU countries.
+He spoke as neighbouring Luxembourg's prime minister announced plans to lift bank secrecy rules from 2015 for European Union citizens who have savings there, bringing it into line with other EU countries.

 Former budget minister Jerome Cahuzac stunned France last week by acknowledging, a fortnight after quitting his post amid allegations of tax fraud, that his denials of holding a secret foreign bank account had been lies.